dingdongg/pokemon-team-planner/README.md

 #### Functions I want to implement later in the project

-- Giving feedback on what pokemon types a given team is offensively strong against, as well as the types the team is defensively weak to
+- ~~Giving feedback on what pokemon types a given team is offensively strong against~~, as well as the types the team is defensively weak to
+- ***THE FIRST FEATURE (feedback on offensive strength of team) HAS BEEN IMPLEMENTED AS PART OF PHASE 3.***

 ## Credits